Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-The Deuring-Heilbronn function is one of many examples constructed by taking linear combinations of L-functions.
+The Deuring-Heilbronn function is one of many examples constructed by taking linear combinations of \(L\)-functions.
 It is an exercise to show that a nontrivial linear combination of Euler products is not an Euler product.
 Thus, any such linear combination is not expected to satisfy~RH, even if the constituent functions do satisfy~RH.
 This explains why examples like \(F_{DH}(s)\) do not cast doubt on RH.
-However, there is a bit more to be said if we consider the locations of the zeros of those functions. \end{paragraphs} \begin{paragraphs}{Zeros outside the critical strip.}{g:paragraphs:idp96170960} The Deuring-Heilbronn function failed RH in the worst possible way: it has zeros in the region where the Dirichlet series converges absolutely.
-In fact it has \(\gg T\) zeros in \(\sigma \gt 1\) up to height~\(T\), but that is not any extra information because Dirichlet series are almost periodic functions (of \(t\)) in \(\sigma \gt 1\).
-Those zeros in \(\sigma \gt 1\) are a general phenomenon, so we obtain a refinement of \hyperref[x:principle:prin_lin_comb]{Principle~{\xreffont\ref{x:principle:prin_lin_comb}}}: \begin{principle}{}{}{x:principle:prin_DH} A nontrivial linear combination of L-functions will have infinitely many zeros in~\(\sigma > 1\). \end{principle} \hyperref[x:principle:prin_DH]{Principle~{\xreffont\ref{x:principle:prin_DH}}} is a theorem for Dirichlet L-functions~\hyperlink{x:biblio:Saias}{[{\xreffont 76}]}, for automorphic L-functions~\hyperlink{x:biblio:Booker}{[{\xreffont 16}]}, and in an axiomatic setting~\hyperlink{x:biblio:Rig}{[{\xreffont 72}]}.
+However, there is a bit more to be said if we consider the locations of the zeros of those functions. \end{paragraphs} \begin{paragraphs}{Zeros outside the critical strip.}{rhissues_other-4-9} The Deuring-Heilbronn function failed RH in the worst possible way: it has zeros in the region where the Dirichlet series converges absolutely.
+In fact it has \(\gg T\) zeros in \(\sigma \gt 1\) up to height~\(T\), but that is not any extra information because Dirichlet series are almost periodic functions (of \(t\)) in \(\sigma \gt 1\): so once there is one zero in that region, there must be \(\gg T\) zeros in that region.
+Those zeros in \(\sigma \gt 1\) are a general phenomenon, so we obtain a refinement of \hyperref[prin_lin_comb]{Principle~{\xreffont\ref{prin_lin_comb}}}: \begin{principle}{Principle}{}{}{prin_DH} A nontrivial linear combination of \(L\)-functions will have infinitely many zeros in~\(\sigma > 1\). \end{principle} \hyperref[prin_DH]{Principle~{\xreffont\ref{prin_DH}}} is a theorem for Dirichlet \(L\)-functions~\hyperlink{Saias}{[{\xreffont 99}]}, for automorphic \(L\)-functions~\hyperlink{Booker}{[{\xreffont 26}]}, and in an axiomatic setting~\hyperlink{Rig}{[{\xreffont 95}]}.
 Those results are interesting because one has a vector space of Dirichlet series, all of which satisfy the same functional equation.
-Conjecturally only the functions in the span of individual basis elements (i.e.\@ the actual L-functions) satisfy RH, yet every other element of the space fails RH in the worst possible way.
+Conjecturally only the functions in the span of individual basis elements (i.e.\@~the actual \(L\)-functions) satisfy RH, yet every other element of the space fails RH in the worst possible way.
 This highlights the key role of the Euler product.